-One use case for templates is to simply copy an existing plan.
+One way to do so is simply copy an existing plan.
 How does it work?

 For example, you create your Planner for a new project once.
 The next time a new project comes up, you need to re-create the team.
-And instead of manually adding a new Planner to the required Tab, you can choose the “add an existing Plan” function.
+And instead of manually building all the tasks, you can choose the “add an existing Plan” function.
 Just select the required Planner Template from the list and add it to the new command in one click.

 Thus, you can create many Planner Templates for different purposes, copy them into new commands, and optimize your work very easily.

-With Collaboration Templates, you can easily create dozens of team templates for your organization.
-Thus, without losing end-users experience, you can structure your workspace in Teams, save time, avoid duplication, and mess of teams.
-And what about the Planner?
-Let’s see how it works.
+With nBold, you can easily create dozens of Microsoft Teams templates for your organization.
+Thus, without losing end-user experience, you can structure your workspace in Teams, save time, avoid duplication, and mess of teams.
+And what about Planner templates?
+Let’s see how this works.

 Create the Original Team